 One of Insta’s tricks is to “feed” you a bunch of likes all at once, so you get this big “They like me, they really really like me” rush.
 Yep, it’s dopamine and you want more.
 And Facebook, that “continuous scroll” keeps you engaged till you find something you want to read.
 Even Google and Linkedin are engaging.
 They have to be.
 Otherwise you won’t stay there or come back.
 There’s SO much to see and do, It’s downright, well, addicting.
 So, right now, try it, remove one.
 One that you know you’re using all together too much and that’s not really adding to that amazing, full, meaningful life of yours, or your kids.
 It can’t be that tough.
 Think about it – even the Kardashian’s did it!

 2. No smartphones in the bedroom . . .

 BUT how will you wake up? (gasp!)
 I use a simple old fashioned battery alarm clock–with an optional light so I can sleep in total darkness.
 Sans blue light for optimal melatonin production.
 In fact, if you’re using a screen less than 2 hours before bed, you should be using a “Night Shift” function or wearing orange glasses.
 (1)

 3. No device dinners:

 Great real life connections: No device dates = romance?!
 Well, at least the opportunity to talk!
 Try it – park your phones or devices in a basket and let the conversation begin.
 And the distractions melt away.
-First one who touches the phone stack has to do the dishes or pay the dinner bill!
+A McDonalds’ location in Singapore is taking a stab at trying to create more device free environment by providing lockers to temporarily lock your phone so that you can enjoy your meal with the people your with.
+Try out this fun idea, first one who touches the phone stack has to do the dishes or pay the dinner bill!
 (That’ll do the trick!)